timescale/docs/timescaledb/tutorials/monitor-mst-with-prometheus.md

 ---
 title: How to set up a Prometheus endpoint for Managed Service for TimescaleDB
-excerpt: Monitor your TimescaleDB service with Prometheus
+excerpt: Use Prometheus to monitor your Managed Service for TimescaleDB
 product: mst
 keywords: [prometheus, monitork]
 ---